Cash Flow and Cash Flow Statements

 Types of Cash Flows

-Now that we understand the importance of cash flows, let’s see the types of cash flows in that are in use:
+Now that we understand the importance of cash flows, let’s see the types of cash flows that are in use:

 Operating Cash Flow

 The cash flow generated from operating activities is termed operating cash flow.
 Operating activities include a company’s day-to-day activities, for example, purchasing raw materials or making sales.
 Cash inflows result from cash sales and collection of accounts receivable.
 This is basically the revenue generation from the main activity of the business.
 For example, Apple Inc.’s revenue comes from sales of its electronics.
 To generate these revenues, companies have to undertake operations such as purchasing raw materials, manufacturing inventory, paying employees, etc. Thus cash outflows result from cash payments for raw materials, salaries, taxes, etc.